Copperock/Digitech23/README.md

 #Digitech23
 This is code for my 2023 Sem A lvl1 class.

-To run code that is not "main.py" input to the shell "python3 (file name. what ever code type)" delete commas and brackets unless in file name.
+To run code from repl you will need to input to the shell "python3 (folderName)/(codeName.codeType)" delete the brackets and the words inside and replace with what you desire to input to the shell